modanesh/trending-repos/README.md

 - [FAQGURU](https://github.com/FAQGURU/FAQGURU) - A list of interview questions.
 This repository is everything you need to prepare for your technical interview.
 - [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) - A React component for building Web forms from JSON Schema.
 - [jupytext](https://github.com/mwouts/jupytext) - Jupyter notebooks as Markdown documents, Julia, Python or R scripts
+- [goldpinger](https://github.com/bloomberg/goldpinger) - Debugging tool for Kubernetes which tests and displays connectivity between nodes in the cluster.
 -----------

 #### AI Residency